geoffreybennett/alsa-scarlett-gui/FAQ.md

 In order to get audio working?
-No. Focusrite USB interfaces are “plug-and-play” — they are USB Audio Class Compliant, meaning they work out-of-the-box with the standard ALSA USB audio driver (to get full functionality on Scarlett 3rd/4th Gen interfaces, first deactivate MSD mode by holding down the 48V button while powering it on).
+No. Focusrite USB interfaces are “plug-and-play” — they are USB Audio Class Compliant, meaning they work out-of-the-box with the standard ALSA USB audio driver (to get full functionality on Scarlett 3rd/4th Gen/Vocaster interfaces, first deactivate MSD mode by holding down the 48V button while powering it on).